Azure-Samples/java-functions-eventhub-cosmosdb/README.md

 # Azure Functions in Java with an Event Hub trigger and Cosmos DB output binding

-Shows how to use Azure Functions with Java to handle Event Hub events and store analysis results in a Cosmos DB.
+Shows how to use Azure Functions with Java to handle Event Hub events and store analysis results in a Cosmos DB database.

 This sample accompanies [Tutorial: Create an Azure function in Java with an Event Hub trigger and Cosmos DB output binding](https://docs.microsoft.com/azure/azure-functions/functions-event-hub-cosmos-db).

+The commands below use a Bash environment.
+Equivalent commands for the Windows Cmd environment are provided in the tutorial.

 ## Prerequisites

 * [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)